grafana/grafana/docs/sources/datasources/azuremonitor.md

 - Passing in metric name variable: `AppInsightsGroupBys(requests/count)`
 - Chaining template variables: `AppInsightsGroupBys($metricnames)`

-{{< docs-imagebox img="/img/docs/v60/appinsights-service-variables.png" class="docs-image--no-shadow" caption="Nested Application Insights Template Variables" >}}
+{{< figure src="/static/img/docs/v60/appinsights-service-variables.png" class="docs-image--no-shadow" caption="Nested Application Insights Template Variables" >}}

 ### Application Insights alerting

 Grafana alerting is supported for Application Insights.
 This is not Azure Alerts support.
-For more information about Grafana alerting, refer to [Alerts overview]({{< relref "../alerting/alerts-overview.md" >}}).
+For more information about Grafana alerting, refer to [Alerts overview]({{< relref "../alerting/_index.md" >}}).

-{{< docs-imagebox img="/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}
+{{< figure src="/static/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}

-## Querying the Azure Log Analytics service
+## Querying the Logs service

-Queries are written in the new [Azure Log Analytics (or KustoDB) Query Language](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/query-language).
-A Log Analytics query can be formatted as time series data or as table data.
+Queries are written in the [Kusto Query Language](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/).
+A Logs query can be formatted as time series data or as table data.

 If your credentials give you access to multiple subscriptions, then choose the appropriate subscription before entering queries.